 - Cash advances: There are some services that your funeral may handle for you, such as funeral flowers, clergy and organists.
 You may pay an added service fee or marked-up prices to account for the funeral home’s efforts, but per the Funeral Rule, these extra fees must be disclosed to you in writing.

-The average casket costs about $2,000, while other premium caskets made of mahogany, fiberglass, wood and plastic can all cost as much as $10,000.
+The average metal casket costs about $2,500, while premium caskets made of mahogany, fiberglass, wood and plastic can all cost as much as $10,000.

 Some buyers purchase a casket independently, to avoid third-party markups.
 However, you will be responsible for shipping the casket to the funeral home, which may be expensive.
 If you choose cremation, you can avoid the cost of a new casket.
 Most funeral homes will rent you a casket to use if you plan on holding a viewing or for the funeral as a more cost-effective option if you have other burial plans.

-These are some of the average costs you may incur for a funeral, according to the National Funeral Directors Association (NFDA).
+These are some of the average costs you may incur for a funeral, according to 2021 data from the National Funeral Directors Association (NFDA).

 - Transportation for the family: $150